 The Phase II property owners have acknowledged that the obligations to pay service payments and any special assessments are secured by a statutory tax lien or its equivalent and run with the land.
 Under the trust indenture, two reserve funds, in an aggregate initial amount of \$890,000, are to be maintained with the bond trustee for the periods required by the trust indenture.
-Those reserves were funded initially from bond proceeds or equity provided by the City from service payments collected and available for that purpose and were, at December 31, 2006, invested in money market funds comprised of U.S. Treasury obligations managed by the bond trustee.
-The bonds are special limited obligations of the Port Authority payable only from the funds established with and revenues assigned to the bond trustee, primarily the revenues assigned by the cities to the Port Authority under the cooperative agreement.
+Those reserves were funded initially from bond proceeds or equity provided by the City of Springdale from service payments collected and available for that purpose and were, at December 31, 2007 and 2006, invested in money market funds comprised of U.S. Treasury obligations managed by the bond trustee.
+The bonds are special limited obligations of the Port Authority payable only from the funds established with and revenues assigned to the bond trustee, primarily the revenues assigned by the City of Springdale to the Port Authority.
 The bondholders have no recourse to any other revenues or assets of the Port Authority.

 Interest is payable semi-annually at variable interest rates currently reset annually and with conversion options permitting the interest rate to be reset weekly or fixed to maturity.
-Until the interest rate on the bonds is fixed to maturity, bondholders have the rights and duties with respect to tendering bonds for purchase provided by the trust indenture.
-At issuance and as of December 31, 2006, Seasongood & Mayer, LLC is the remarketing agent for the bonds, and credit and liquidity support are provided for the bonds pursuant to a U.S. Bank National Association Irrevocable Letter of Credit dated October 25, 2006, stated to expire on October 25, 2009, but extended one year annually thereafter if not terminated by the Bank at least 270 days before the third or any subsequent anniversary of the date of issuance.
+Until the interest rate on the bonds is fixed to maturity, bondholders have certain rights to tender bonds for purchase, as provided by the trust indenture.
+At issuance and as of December 31, 2007, RBC Capital Markets (formerly Seasongood & Mayer, LLC) is the remarketing agent for the bonds, and credit and liquidity support are provided for the bonds pursuant to a U.S. Bank N.A.
+Irrevocable Letter of Credit dated October 25, 2006, stated to expire on October 25, 2009, but extended one year annually thereafter if not terminated by the Bank at least 270 days before October 25, 2009 or any subsequent anniversary of that date.
 Obligations under the reimbursement agreement providing for that letter of credit are payable only from the trust estate established under the Indenture.

-At issuance and at December 31, 2006, the interest rate on the bonds was 3.65% per year through January 31, 2007.
+At December 31, 2007, the interest rate on the bonds was 3.80% per year through January 31, 2008.
+At December 31, 2006, the interest rate on the bonds was 3.65% per year through January 31, 2007.
 Bank, remarketing and other fees amount to an additional 1.40% per year.
-Assuming a constant interest rate of 3.65% per year to the maturity of the bonds, debt service as of December 31, 2006, is estimated as follows:
+Assuming a constant interest rate of 3.80% per year to the maturity of the bonds, debt service as of December 31, 2007, is estimated as follows: